Morwenn/cpp-sort/docs/Library-nomenclature.md

 * *Type-specific sorter*: some non-comparison sorters such as the [`spread_sorter`][spread-sorter] implement specific sorting algorithms which only work with some specific types (for example integers or strings).

-* *Unified sorting interface*: *sorters*, *sorter adapters*, *measures of presortedness* and a few other components of the library accept an iterable or a pair of iterators, and optionally a comparison function and/or a comparison function.
+* *Unified sorting interface*: *sorters*, *sorter adapters*, *measures of presortedness* and a few other components of the library accept an iterable or an iterator/sentinel pair, and optionally a comparison function and/or a comparison function.
 Those components typically rely on the library's [`sorter_facade`][sorter-facade] which handles the dispatching to the component's implementation and to handle a number of special cases.
 For simplicity, what is accepted by the `operator()` of such components is referred to as the *unified sorting interface* in the rest of the library.

   [comparators]: Comparators.md